precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

   - Removed callback functions `vertexCallback` and `postAction` from `PythonAction` interface.
   - Removed timewindowsize from the `performAction` signature of `PythonAction`.
 The new signature is `performAction(time, data)`

+- We removed the Broyden acceleration.
+Use IMVJ for Broyden-like acceleration instead.

 ## Language bindings

 The renaming of the preCICE API from `SolverInterface` to `preCICE` also applies to all language bindings.
 The C++ header change `precice/SolverInterface.hpp` to `precice/precice.hpp` becomes: